Tibo30/Nesti-Ecommerce-Part/README.md

 A Sweep & Keep module allows the user to selected ingredients and then offer a suggestion of recipes.
 </p>
 <p>
-The app is split in four parts :
+The app is split in five parts :

 * The HOME page :
   * Access to the recipe history,